How To Open An Auto Business & Get A Car Sales License In NJ

 Whether you want to lease a BMW car or sell any Jeep car models in NJ, saddled with the knowledge of the basic requirements to obtaining licensure, you can confidently go to the NJMVC website and download their application form.
 The form also contains all the supporting documents, as listed above.
 Carefully fill out the application form and gathered all the needed paperwork.
 Take time to review the whole papers.
 Mail them to the New Jersey Motor Vehicle Commission.

-After filing your application, the commission will send an agent to come and carry out due to inspection on your business site.
+After filing your application, the commission will send an agent to come and carry out due to an inspection on your business site.
 You must understand that the NJ auto lease licenses are valid for only but a year.
 The renewal process is much more straightforward than obtaining a permit for the first time.

 Of course, there is a little token that you will have to pay to the New Jersey-MVC.
 Every new car sales company is expected to pay $257.50 as a registration fee.
 The dealer license costs $100 irrespective if you want to lease a jeep or a BMW model.
 This fee, together with the certificate of insurance and surety bond is to be finalized after approval by the commission.